 Communication and dissemination of data

-Personal data may be processed by persons which need to know them while performing their tasks, provided that they have been duly appointed as persons authorised to process the personal data by the Controller.
+Personal data may be processed by persons which need to know them while performing their tasks, provided that they have been duly appointed as persons authorised to process the personal data by the Controller, or by external data processors.
 Data may also be communicated or transferred to controlling, controlled or affiliated companies of the Controller, also abroad, as well as to the sales and assistance network of the Company.

 Furthermore, while carrying out its activity, the Company, in order to fulfil contractual obligations or comply with legal obligations or to satisfy specific request from the data subject, may communicate the personal data of the latter to persons whose intervention is strictly necessary to execute the contractual relationship.